 Regardless of the complexity of your property division matters, our experienced attorneys can help.

-How Fault Affects Property Division
+How Fault Affects Property Division in Texas

 Texas follows fault and no-fault divorce laws.
 A no-fault divorce only means that when one spouse files for divorce, they can simply state there has been a breakdown of the marital relationship and there is little chance of reconciliation.
 The no-fault laws do not mean that fault is never taken into consideration during the divorce process.
 When one spouse’s wrongdoing led to the dissolution of the marriage, it may affect them during the property division process.